 Restoring Original Images

-Secondly, at the bottom of the Bulk Optimizer screen, there is a button to Show Optimized Images.
-This lets you restore individual thumbnails & resizes as well as the originals, so it can be useful if you only want to restore a couple specific image files.
+Secondly, on the EWWW IO Tools page, there is a button to Show Optimized Images.
+From the list of optimized images, you can restore individual thumbnails & resizes as well as the originals, so it can be useful if you only want to restore a couple specific image files.

 Before you ever even attempt this, make sure it's the actual images that are the problem.
 A plugin conflict with the EWWW IO lazy load can play all sorts of tricks on your images.
 So it's a good idea to double-check with our support folks to make sure a full restore is going to be helpful.

 Then, before you do anything else, take a fresh backup of your site.
 It might seem odd, but it never hurts to have an extra backup in case things don't go as expected with the restore process.